derrian-distro/LoRA_Easy_Training_Scripts/README.md

 ## Changelog

+- Feb 12, 2023
+  - Small change to the txt file generation system so that you can output the files alphabetically
+  - Added the option to turn on flip_aug for `lora_train_popup.py`
+- Feb 11, 2023
+  - released v3 of the installers
+    - Added the python check system wide as well as user wide, rather than just user wide
+    - Decluttered thing's a bit more for easier reading
+    - Added a way to ask for admin so you no longer need to run it as admin
+- Fab 10, 2023
+  - released v2 of the installers
+    - New guards to make sure that python 3.10 and git are installed
+    - less cluttered messages so that is makes more sense what is going on
+    - the option to install the cudnn patch for higher end 30X0 cards as well as 40X0 cards, using the installer script written by bmaltais.
+Thanks bmaltais
+    - the option to auto install the patch for 10X0 cards, for the sd-scripts installer only
 - Feb 9, 2023
   - I modified the bat files to work a bit better on the off chance that bitsandbytes needed to be installed to a different place than expected.
   - I also fixed the bat file for `lora_resize.bat` because it was looking for the wrong file name.